Anunuemus/dfnMetadata/README.md

 # DFNMetadata
-A script that fetches DFN SP Metadata XML and retrieves metadata of the SPs as provided in config.json.
-Creates a JSON-file (s. template.json), .crt and .pub for each SP respectively.
+A script that fetches DFN SP Metadata XML and retrieves metadata of the SPs as provided in config.json. \n Creates a JSON-file (s. template.json), .crt and .pub for each SP respectively.

 ## Installation